wjandrea/what-bash/README.md

 # what-bash

 `what` is a Bash function that gets info about a command, like what exactly it is and where.
+It can help with understanding a command's behaviour and troubleshooting issues.
+For example, if you run an executable, delete it, then try running it again, Bash may remember its path and try to run the file that you just deleted, leading to a confusing error message.

 Along with it is `symlink-info`, which details complicated symlinks. `what` uses it on symlinked executable files.